Why I, a Life-Long Athlete, Finally Decided to Get My Nutrition In-Check

 In early 2020, I decided that I wanted to help others achieve what I did.
 I enrolled in a nutrition coach certification course through the National Academy of Sports Medicine (NASM) and obtained my certification in May 2020.
 I started a side business, Get Gritty Nutrition.
 I currently offer three levels of nutrition programs to help others have better relationships with food and teach them how to properly fuel their bodies while not depriving themselves of the food they love.

 As a member of Team Throw Pink, I hope to not only share my passion for disc golf with women and girls to promote a healthier lifestyle but also share my nutrition knowledge.
-I would love to help fellow disc golfers prepare their bodies nutritionally for tournaments and other physical activity.
+I would love to help fellow disc golfers prepare their bodies nutritionally for tournaments and other physical activities.